rileywoods0/threads/testing/README.md

 ## Quick test flow
 1. In the Extension Development Host, open the `testing` folder as the workspace.
 2. Confirm the status bar shows `Threads`.
+Click it to open the snapshot panel.
 3. Open and save any file in `testing/src/` (e.g., `demo.py`, `demo.ts`, `notes.md`) to emit `file_edit` and `file_focus` events.
-4. Run the command **Threads: Save State Now** to end the current session and start a new one.
+4. Use **Threads: Save State Now** from the Command Palette (Ctrl+Shift+P) to end the session, generate a snapshot, and immediately start a new one.
+This also writes `.threads/last-session.md` in the workspace with a markdown summary that LLMs can ingest.
-5. Run **Threads: Show Last State** to open the snapshot panel; you should see the files you touched and a summary.
-Use **Copy summary** to check clipboard handling.
+5. Use **Threads: Show Last State** to open the snapshot webview; verify sections and the copy-summary button.
+6. Use **Threads: Open Last Summary Markdown** to open the generated `.threads/last-session.md` file.
-6. Watch the backend logs for `/session/start`, `/events`, `/session/end`, `/project/latest_snapshot` and check Supabase tables for new rows.
+7. Watch backend logs for `/session/start`, `/events`, `/session/end`, `/project/latest_snapshot` and check Supabase tables for new rows.

 ## Optional: backend smoke check from this folder
 ```powershell